pgRouting/workshop/docs/chapters/topology.rst

 .. note::

-	Execute ``psql -U postgres -d pgrouting-workshop`` in your terminal to connect to the database and start the PostgreSQL shell.
+	Execute ``psql -U user -d pgrouting-workshop`` in your terminal to connect to the database and start the PostgreSQL shell.
 Leave the shell with ``\q`` command.

 .. warning::